LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 Each component can refer to its path within a module using the `oo:componentPath` predicate, which can for instance be the package name in Java.
 All instantiations of `oo:Class` instances are an `oo:Instance`.
-An `oo:Class` can also be `oo:AbstractClass`, which does not allow directly instantiating this component type.
+An `oo:Class` can also be an `oo:AbstractClass`, which does not allow directly instantiating this component type.
 Abstract components can be used to define a set of shared parameters in a common ancestor.
 Conforming to the RDF semantics, components can have multiple ancestors, and are indicated using the `rdfs:subClassOf` predicate.